-ARKANSAS Statute(s) and ARK.
+ARKANSAS Statute(s) and regulation(s) ARK.
 STAT.
-ANN. § 20-13-1803 (West 2022); 016.04.6 ARK. regulation(s) Does state allow SSPs by statute/regulation? © CODE R. § 2.00 (2022) § 20-13-1803 - definition of "harm reduction organization" means an organization that provides direct assistance and services such as syringe exchanges to individuals at risk of experiencing an overdose; part of the "Naloxone Access Act."
-Do any municipalities or counties within state allow SSPs by ordinance or regulation?
-Unknown.
-Program components N/A Miscellaneous provisions 016.04.6, § 2.00 - "Alcohol and drug abuse prevention, contract/grant specifications and the application process"-prohibits the state from using Substance Abuse Prevention and Treatment Block Grant funds to carry out any projects which include the exchange of sterilized needles for hypodermic injection of any illegal drug.
-Recently proposed legislation None.
+ANN. § 5-64-101 (West 2023) (definitions) ARK.
+STAT.
+ANN. § 20-13-1803 (West 2023) (definitions) 016.04.6 ARK.
+CODE R. § 2.00 (2023) (contract/grant specifications and the application process) Effective date(s) of SSP provisions July 1, 2015 (§ 20-13-1803) Does state allow SSPs by statute/regulation?
+Yes, indirectly. § 20-13-1803 - definition of "harm reduction organization" means an organization that provides direct assistance and services such as syringe exchanges to individuals at risk of experiencing an overdose; part of the "Naloxone Access Act."
+Type of program Harm reduction program Are syringes considered drug paraphernalia?
+Yes. § 5-64-101 - "drug paraphernalia" includes a hypodermic syringe, needle, or other object used, intended for use, or designed for use in parenterally injecting a controlled substance into the human body.
+Program components Miscellaneous provisions N/A 016.04.6, § 2.00 - "Alcohol and drug abuse prevention, contract/grant specifications and the application process"- prohibits the state from using Substance Abuse Prevention and Treatment Block Grant funds to carry out any projects which include the exchange of sterilized needles for hypodermic Recently proposed legislation injection of any illegal drug.
+None.